Bankruptcy Attorneys in South Jersey

 If you are struggling to pay your bills and don’t expect your financial situation to change anytime soon, you may be considering a bankruptcy filing as a way to put an end to creditor harassment.
 If you have not taken steps toward the new start that bankruptcy offers for fear that your credit rating will be irreparably harmed, think again.
 There is life after bankruptcy, and you can rebuild a credit score that will allow you to have credit cards or purchase a car or home on credit.
 The lawyers at Neuner & Ventura, LLP, can help you take back control of your life.

-At Neuner & Ventura, LLP, we have nearly 30 years of practice experience.
+At Neuner & Ventura, LLP, we have over 30 years of practice experience.
 Attorney Steven R. Neuner is certified as a bankruptcy lawyer by the American Board of Certification and has been a U.S. bankruptcy trustee since 1993.
 He has been honored as a New Jersey Super Lawyer and has been rated a 10.0, or “superb,” by Avvo.
 We know that every situation is different and will take the time to listen to the details of your case so that we can help you implement strategies that meet your specific needs.

 Understanding the Factors that Affect Your Credit Score